NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``battery``                       -1 to 1  Battery schedule.
 Positive for charging, negative for discharging.
 No
   ================================  =======  =================================================================================  ===============================

+  .. [#] A detailed stochastic occupancy schedule CSV file can also be automatically generated for these columns; see the :ref:`usage_instructions` for the commands.
+         The stochastic occupancy schedules are generated using the methodology described in `Stochastic simulation of occupant-driven energy use in a bottom-up residential building stock model <https://www.sciencedirect.com/science/article/pii/S0306261922011540>`_.
+         Inputs for the stochastic schedule generator are entered in:

+         \- ``/HPXML/Building/BuildingDetails/BuildingSummary/BuildingOccupancy/NumberofResidents``

+         \- ``/HPXML/Building/Site/Address/StateCode`` (optional)

+         \- ``/HPXML/Building/Site/GeoLocation/Latitude`` (optional)

+         \- ``/HPXML/Building/Site/GeoLocation/Longitude`` (optional)

+         \- ``/HPXML/Building/Site/TimeZone/UTCOffset`` (optional)

+         See :ref:`building_occupancy` and :ref:`building_site` for more information.

   .. [#] This feature is an advanced research capability.
 This schedule allows modeling shedding controls for variable speed HVAC systems (instead of setpoint changes) to limit the power of HVAC per `AHRI 1380 <https://www.ahrinet.org/search-standards/ahri-1380-i-p-demand-response-through-variable-capacity-hvac-systems-residential-and-small>`_.
          While any fraction value can be entered, this is primarily intended to reflect the AHRI capabilities, which has two levels of load shed: "General Curtailment" and "Critical Curtailment".
          A "General Curtailment" signal prevents the equipment from running at more than 70% of max power and "Critical Curtailment" limits it to 40% of max power until comfort constraints are violated (4F off the setpoint).